tsp01/Purchasing-Power-Parity-Of-Coca-Cola/README.md

-This Program takes information about the pricing of Coca Cola cans(0.33 liters) from several countries and produces tables, and graphs using that information, as displayed below.
+This Program takes information about the pricing of Coca Cola cans(0.33 liters), and information about obesity rates from several countries.
+It uses this information to produces tables, and graphs to figure out if there is some connection between price of Coke and obesity or other possible factors.

 ## What is purchasing power parity?
 Purchasing power parity is when you measure and compare the price of a certain good in different countries to determine the ability of different currencies to purchase said good.